Do I Need A Registered Agent in Every State? (Answered)

 To help you answer this question, we teamed up with our licensed LLC experts with over a decade of experience in the industry and spent 10 weeks researching different registered agent requirements for all states.

-Read along to determine if you should have a registered agent in every state.
+This post will help you determine if you should have a registered agent in every state and the benefits of doing so.

 - You need a registered agent in every state to keep your business entity in the right standing with the Secretary of State.